Botshabelo, Free State

 Botshabelo, meaning "a place of refuge", is a large township set up in 1979.
 It is located east of Bloemfontein in the present-day Free State province of South Africa.
-Botshabelo is now the largest township in Free State.
+Botshabelo is now the largest township in Free State and is the second largest township in South Africa.

 History

-As many people moved away from the farms in the Free State, they looked for places to stay in the region of Thaba Nchu, another homeland under the old Bophutatswana government.
+As many people moved away from the farms in the Free State, they looked for places to stay in the region of Thaba 'Nchu, another homeland under the old Bophuthatswana government.

-The policy governing Bophutatswana at the time clearly stated that Bophutatswana belongs to those who are of Tswana tribe.
-As a result, all other tribes, mainly Sotho and Xhosa, were housed at a squatter camp named “Kromdraai”.
+The policy governing Bophutatswana at the time clearly stated that Bophutatswana belongs to those who are of Tswana people.
+As a result, all other peoples, mainly Sotho and Xhosa, were housed at a squatter camp named “Kromdraai”.
 Kromdraai was initiated by a man who was only referred to as "Khoza".
 He was selling a stand for only 50 cents around the year of 1976.

 Later on the government of Bophutatswana started to strongly condemn the development of that area and worked hard through their police force during the day and night, striving to dispatch everybody living in the region and who is not a Tswana.
 As the pressure mounted for the people of Kromdraai, Khoza fled and he was no longer to be seen.

 In 1979, the then Prime Minister of QwaQwa, Kenneth Mopeli together with the apartheid government found a place for all the people of Kromdraai at a farm called Onverwacht.
 All the people who were not Tswana started to move to Onverwacht for free, and later on when they started to settle in the area paid ZAR80 for a stand.
 Late in 1980 to early 1981 the name Onverwacht started to disappear and people started to call their place by the name of Botshabelo, this name given by Julius Nkoko.